-Perjury is lying under oath under a number of different circumstances, particularly in court and in documents pertaining to a criminal case, and even in civil cases.
-The penalty when convicted of federal perjury is serious prison time and a significant fine.
+Perjury is lying under oath or giving false testimony under a number of different circumstances, particularly in court and in documents pertaining to a criminal case, and even in civil cases.
+The penalty, if you are convicted of federal perjury, is serious prison time and a significant fine.

-If you, a family member, or someone you love is charged with perjury, it is in your and their best interest to consult with an experienced attorney who is versed in perjury law to ensure that your Constitutional rights are protected.
+If you, a family member, or someone you love is charged with perjury, it is in your and their best interest to consult with an experienced attorney who has experience in perjury law to ensure your Constitutional rights are protected.

 Your attorney is dedicated to defending you.
 He or she can review the evidence against you and make legal judgments on the strength or weaknesses of the government’s case.